Jennifer Thomas (pianist)

 Jennifer Thomas (born 1977) is an American pianist, violinist, composer, performing artist, and recording artist.
 She was classically trained starting at the age of 5 and began composing in 2003, later releasing her debut album in 2007.

-Thomas has issued eight albums, Oceans, was released in June 2024 and debuted at number 3 in the Billboard Classical Crossover music charts.
+Thomas has issued nine albums, Oceans, was released in June 2024 and debuted at number 3 in the Billboard Classical Crossover music charts.
 Her 2018 album The Fire Within also debuted at number 3 in the Billboard Classical music charts, number 2 in their Classical Crossover music charts, and number 25 in the Top Heatseekers.

+Thomas released her new cinematic orchestral album titled Game of Shadows on August 7, 2026 inspired by the spy, heist, and crime thriller movie genre.

 Several of her original compositions and arrangements have been used in routines by International Skating Union Ice skaters at the 2022 Winter Olympics and by 2020 Summer Olympics gymnasts.

-Thomas's YouTube video recordings have achieved a total of over 18 million views, with over 4 million viewing a live concert performance of her arrangement of "Carol of the Bells" from her 2015 Christmas album, Winter Symphony.
+Thomas's YouTube video recordings have achieved a total of 20 million views, with over 5 million viewing a live concert performance of her arrangement of "Carol of the Bells" from her 2015 Christmas album, Winter Symphony.
 This performance was in December 2015 at Benaroya Hall in Seattle, with the Ensign Symphony & Chorus.